 Further Information for Guests Travelling to or from the USA only

 Cancelling without penalty

 If you book a fare 7 days or more prior to your flight’s scheduled departure time, you may cancel your booking without penalty within 24 hours of making it, or hold a reservation at the quoted fare for 24 hours without payment.
-You can arrange this by calling our Guest Contact Centre on 136 789.
+You can arrange this by calling our Guest Contact Centre.

 Flight status changes